runsascoded/gsmo/README.md

 ## "Modules"
 A *module* is a Git repository containing a `run.sh` script (or `run.ipynb` notebook) that is designed to be run regularly / on an interval (e.g. in a user's `crontab`), or as part of pipelines of *modules*.

+### Running modules
 This library runs a module by:
+- git-cloning it into a temporary directory
- - mounting it into a Docker container (which can be customized by the module) under `/src`
+- mounting that directory into a Docker container (which can be customized by the module)
- - cloning that `/src` into a temporary directory in the container
- - running the module's `run.{sh,ipynb}` there.
+- running the module's "run script" (`run.ipynb` or `run.sh`) there (and recording stdout/stderr in the `logs/` directory)

- The state of the working tree is then committed to `git` and pushed upstream to a `runs` subdirectory of the original module, allowing all changes (and output; stdout/stderr are written to `logs/{out,err}`) to be viewed/tracked in the upstream git repository.
+- git-committing the post-run state of this temporary module clone (i.e. any changes to the module's files, as well as the `logs/` dir)
+- merging that commit upstream to a dedicated "runs" clone of the module (typically placed under `runs/` in the module itself, and left untracked by the module's git repository)
+- optionally merging changes to specific files into the module's git repository itself, so that subsequent runs will build off of those changes

-### State
+### Configuring modules
-Modules can optionally specify certain paths as "state"; changes to these paths are merged upstream into the module repo itself each run, and thus are available for subsequent runs of the module.

-If a file called `_STATE` is present in the top level of the module, it is interpreted as containing a list of paths that should be carried over from run to run.
+A `config.yaml` allows for configuring how the module is run, state is tracked across runs, etc.

+Notable fields:
+- `name` (required): name of the module (also used in `user.name` and `user.email` git configs)
+- `state`: path (or list of paths) to merge upstream after each run (if any changes to them have occurred), for use in subsequent runs
+- `docker`: configs for the Docker container that the module is run in:
+    - `as_user`: run the Docker container as the current user
+    - `add_groups`: group(s) to additionally make the Docker-container user be a member of
+    - `pip`: `pip` packages to install
+    - `apt`: `apt` packages to install
+    - `mount`/`mounts`: directories to mount into the docker container
+        - relative paths allowed (will be resolved before passing to Docker)
+        - `<src>` will be mapped to `<src>:<basename <src>>`, for convenience
+        - by default, the module is mounted under `/src`, and this module is under `/gismo`

 ## Examples